bezunesh/classified-ad/readme.md

     # go to the external-ip in your browser to see it running
     # append /admin to the external-ip - to see the backend, and use the admin user credentials created above to login into the backend of the application.
+****

+## CI/CD Pipeline

+The .circleci contains the pipeline configuration file.
+I have made use of different CircleCI orbs to achive each jobs as orbs facilitate reusablity.

+### jobs

+- build_and_push_docker_image :   builds the application's docker image and pushes it to GCP Container Registry.
+- deploy : a parameterised job that carries out deployment based on ean nvironment parameter.
+It  also does database migration and unit tests.

+### workflow
+The workflow uses the above jobs, sets relevant parameters based on the git branch and selectilvely runs the deployment job.

+    - develop branch : deploys to staging
+    - master branch : deploys to production